Waterways of Cheshire and North Wales

 Day 2 Begin the day in charming Chester with a tranquil, 30 minute cruise on the River Dee including commentary.
 The remainder of the morning is at leisure to explore the pretty medieval streets and city walls.
-After lunch, travel north to the Wirral Peninsula for a guided tour of the award winning Ness Botanic Gardens.
-Founded in 1898 by Arthur Kilpin Bulley, a cotton merchant with a passion for gardens and plant collecting, the site covers some 64 acres and houses a large collection of plants originating from as far away as China, the Himalayas and Tibet.
+After lunch, travel north to the Wirral Peninsula for a guided tour of the award winning Ness Botanic Gardens, founded in 1898 by Arthur Kilpin Bulley, a cotton merchant with a passion for gardens and plant collecting.
+The guided tour on this day is STA, as guides are volunteers and cannot always be confirmed.

 Day 5 Homeward journey.